 My thanks to John Kay of Ringmer for much of the above information about Joseph Miller

 Restored: Ringmer (1864)

 William Miller (1803-after 1881), whose earliest address in London was in the City, designed windows chiefly in East Anglia and Kent.
 He appears to have trained as a plumber and glazier and produced stained glass in a logical extension of these trades.
-By the 1840s he was patronised by Thomas Henry Wyatt (1807-80) and by1848 glassmaking had become his main field for he is described as a ‘painter in stained glass’ (KD/L).
+Thomas Henry Wyatt (1807-80) used him from the 1840s and the earliest known glass by him to survive is of 1845 at Tarrant Gunville, Dorset, a church on which Wyatt had worked.
+By 1848 glass had become his main field for he is described as a ‘painter in stained glass’ (KD/L).
 As that at Pagham shows, much of his early glass was heraldic, though his east window at Barfreston, Kent (1847 – since replaced) was praised by Charles Winston for ‘its exact imitation of early English Glass’.
 For most of his long career his address was in Brewer Street, Soho, but he then moved to Blenheim Street off Oxford Street, where he is listed for the last time as a stained glass artist in 1880 (KD/L).
 In the following year he described himself as a glass painter (unemployed) and was living in Chapel Street, St George’s Hanover Square.
 He is likely to have died shortly afterwards.